 - 2.3 Directors have either direct or indirect interest in any contract into which the Company has entered.
-In this regard, they shall indicate the type of contract, name of contractual parties and the interests derived from said contract.
+In this regard, they shall indicate the type of contract, name of counterparties and the interests derived from said contract.

 - 2.4 Directors have acquired shares or debentures of the Company or its affiliate companies.
 They shall indicate the number of shares held, including any changes thereof.

-- Seek to avoid conflicts of interest.
+3. Seek to avoid conflicts of interest.
 In case there is a conflict of interest, the directors shall consider refraining from meeting discussion, abstaining from the vote on such agenda, being absent from the meeting on the agenda, or not receiving documents pertinent to the related agenda.
-They may even resign from directorship, should the conflict of interest is considered material.
+They may even resign from directorship, should the conflict of interest be considered material.

-- Not involve in trading of the Company’s securities for short-term investment.
+5. Not involve in trading of the Company’s securities for short-term investment or speculation.

-- Not buy or sell the Company’s shares while holding information which, if being publicly disclosed, will affect the price of the shares.
+3. Not buy or sell the Company’s shares while holding information which, if made available to the public, will affect the share price.

-- Keep the Company’s confidentiality, and be cautious not to let the confidential document or information of the Company be leaked out or in the hands of unrelated persons, thereby damaging to the Company.
+4. Keep the Company’s confidentiality and be cautious not to leak the Company's confidential documents or information to unrelated parties, thereby damaging to the Company.

-- Not disclose the non-public information that may affect prices of the Company’s shares.
-Such information includes:-
+6. Not disclose the non-public information that may affect prices of the Company’s shares.
+Such information includes:

 - 6.1 Profit forecasts,